 What is the Gas Safe Register?

-Legally, all businesses working with gas must be registered with the Gas Safe Register.
+Legally, all individuals and businesses working with gas must be registered with the Gas Safe Register.

 What Does the Gas Safe Register Do?